HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 Identifiers in both FHIR and CDA can divide the identifier value from its namespace: FHIR as the identifier.system and CDA as the id.root.
 In many cases, this correspondence works well.

 However, the FHIR system can be any URI, including OIDs & UUIDs as well as URLs.
 CDA roots must be UIDs, which consist of OIDs and UUIDs only.
 CDA roots can often be used as FHIR systems, but FHIR systems must often be translated.
-In some cases, the URL has a registered equivalent OID, for example, an identifier with a FHIR system of http://hl7.org/fhir/sid/us-ssn can be represented with a CDA root of 2.16.840.1.113883.4.1.
+In some cases, the URI has a registered equivalent OID, for example, an identifier with a FHIR system of http://hl7.org/fhir/sid/us-ssn can be represented with a CDA root of 2.16.840.1.113883.4.1.

 If there is no such OID, and if the FHIR identifier is a URL, we can use the URL specification itself as the system, and that specification - urn:ietf:rfc:3986 - has a registered OID equivalent, 2.16.840.1.113883.4.873.
 The FHIR identifier.value can be appended to the system for the CDA extension.
 These ids can be represented as below.